JoshuaHolt-Tech/ace-archives/readme.md

 :electron: # Next Steps
 * This model took about 380 repo's, more data wouldn't hurt.
 * Our "Other" category was a catch-all for the least popular languages.
 Our model was not successful in this area, why?
 * We should explore n-grams, as this may benefit the model
+* Explore why Ruby was the majority language and try other filter criteria besides "most forked."

 To Reproduce: